microsoft/ApplicationInsights-WordPress/CONTRIBUTING.md

 ## Build and Test locally

-1. Run `compose install` to install all dependencies.
+1. Run `composer install` to install all dependencies.
 2. Change to docker directory: `cd docker`
 3. Run `docker-compose up -d`.
 This step assumes you have docker installed and configured.
 4. Configure WordPress and Application Insights plugin at http://localhost:8000